 [media-credit name=”Lucha Underground” align=”alignnone” width=”620″][/media-credit]

-Lucha Underground Season 3 is currently airing on the El Rey Network on Wednesdays at 8 pm ET.
-Episodes can also be purchased on iTunes.
+Lucha Underground Season 3 is currently underway, airing on the El Rey network on Wednesdays at 8 pm ET.
+Episodes can also be purchased on itunes.

 Excited about LU’s plans for touring and expansion?
 What do you want to see for the rest of this season?
 Sound off in the comments below.